• What is Copywriting?

 By Nicki Krawczyk Leave a Comment

-Every three years, you should aim to be either moving up or moving out.
+Every three years, you should aim to either move up or move out.

 Cynical as this sounds, all that they owe you is your paycheck each week or two and whatever benefits they’ve promised.
 The company’s goals are to do whatever it takes to make the company successful.
 That may, or may not, be what it takes to make you successful.